Bankruptcy Costs / Attorneys Fees

 Common Bankruptcy Fees

-The second standard fee is for a credit counseling course.
-After the 2005 reforms, all consumers were required to complete a credit counseling class prior to the discharge of their bankruptcy.
+The second standard fee is for two classes: a credit counseling course and a post-bankruptcy debtor education.
+All consumers --those filing for Chapter 7 or Chapter 13 --are required to take a credit counseling class from an approved vendor prior to the filing of their bankruptcy paperwork; the cost runs between $15 and $30, though the fee may be waived.
 The idea was to require consumers to become educated in financial decision-making in the hopes that the debtor would be able to make better financial decisions after bankruptcy.
-The cost for this course will also vary depending of the vendors in a jurisdiction, but usually will run between $50 and $100.
-This course can be taken after the bankruptcy is filed.
+After filing for bankruptcy but before getting a discharge, the debtor must take another class -- a debtor education course -- on how to manage money, cut expenses, repair credit, and budget; the cost will also vary depending of the vendors in a jurisdiction, but usually will run between $50 and $100 (this fee can also be waived).

 Although most attorneys now offer free consultations for the first meeting, the biggest expense for any bankruptcy is usually the attorney’s fees.
-These also vary by state and jurisdiction, but can range anywhere from a $1,000 to $3,000.
+These also vary by state and jurisdiction, but can range anywhere from a $500 to $6,000, depending on the complexity of the case and which chapter is filed.
 Many attorneys charge a flat fee for filing a bankruptcy petition, although a few still bill at an hourly rate.
 The cost varies depending on an attorney’s expertise and staff.
 Many firms that specialize in bankruptcy law actually charge a lower fee because they operate a volume business where one attorney may supervise multiple paralegals.
 They can charge a cheaper rate because they are using a paralegal to perform some of the bankruptcy work, rather than an attorney for the whole bankruptcy.
 The use of paralegals can help reduce expenses, but may also create some risks in the quality of representation.

 Other Fees and Costs